-The String family stops on your organ are the 8' GEMSHORN, and the 8' SALICIONAL.
+The String family stops on the NEWPORT 830 are the 8' GEMSHORN, the 8' VIOLA POMPOSA, the 8' GAMBA, and the 8' ECHO GAMBA.

 CELESTES

 A celeste is a special musical effect designed to create the "orchestral sound" of multiple identical instruments playing at the same time, e.g., a section of violins.
 Celeste sound is useful for enriching Flute and String tones, but is never used with Reeds.